 - using proper technique and alignment when doing physical activities, including walking

 - stretching regularly to maintain good range of motion in the body

 - strengthening the muscles of the upper and lower legs to help stabilize the joint

-- using caution when playing sports where knee injuries are common (soccer, football, etc.)
+- using caution when playing sports where knee injuries are common, such as soccer and football

 For minor injuries, the ligament may heal without any issue.
-However, it is important to note that if the ligament was stretched, it may never regain its prior stability.
-This means that it is more likely that the knee will be somewhat unstable and could easily be injured again.
+However, it’s important to note that if the ligament got severely stretched, it may never regain its prior stability.
+This means that it’s more likely that the knee will be somewhat unstable and you could easily injure it again.
 The joint could become swollen and sore simply from physical activity or minor injury.

 For those who have surgery, the outlook will depend on the severity of the original injury and the surgical procedure.
-Generally, you will have improved mobility and stability after the joint is completely healed.
+Generally, you’ll have improved mobility and stability after the joint completely heals.
 You may have to wear a brace or limit physical activities in the future to help prevent reinjuring the knee.

 In knee injuries involving more than just the LCL, treatment and outlook may be different, as those injuries could be more severe.